cheese-hub/python-example-app/README.md

 Navigate to https://hub.cheesehub.org/my-catalog/create to see the Editor.
 At the bottom, you should see a toggle button that says "Show JSON Spec".

-Click on this toggle to see the JSON Spec, which should update automatically as you edit the page:
+Click on this toggle to see the JSON Spec, which should update automatically as you edit the page.

+We've included a sample `integration/appspec.json` file that runs this example application:
 ```json
 {
   "access": "external",